Schachte/cloudflare-stream-downloader/README.md

 ./stream-download <HLS_MANIFEST_URL>
 ```

-For building the binary, see section below on `Builds & Releases` or just download from the sidebar under releases for your OS.
+For building the binary, see section below on `Builds & Releases` or [download latest release here.](https://github.com/Schachte/cloudflare-stream-downloader/releases)

 You can grab the HLS manifest from the Cloudflare Dash as shown in the image below: